F4LK0N/DockerBoilerplate/README.md

 .
 # Adm
 The Falkon Administrative Tools Panel (Adm) are included in this project.
-It provides a panel with useful commands and tools to help monitore and manage the system.
+It provides a panel with useful commands and tools to help monitor and manage the system.
 You can customize the adm panel accordingly to your need, all the scripts are located at: ``` /adm/ ``` and are in the bash format.
 To access the panel, on a CLI terminal inside the OS container, just type:
 ```